dell/karavi-observability/docs/TROUBLESHOOTING.md

 how to fix it, please visit the web page mentioned above.
 ```

 The client (in the example above, `curl`) pings the topology server with the error.
-The error is logged in `karavi-topology` pod as any **TLS handshake error** similar to the og below
+The error is logged in `karavi-topology` pod as any **TLS handshake error** similar to the log below

 ```console
 [root@:~]$ kubectl  logs  -n powerflex karavi-topology-5d4669d6dd-trzxw